danpage/scale-data/README.md

   encryption on a given target board.
   More specifically, the implementation roughly matches FIPS-197 [Section 6.4, 1]
-  (or at least the references it then cites), in the sense it

-  - focuses on use of an 8-bit data-path, but
-  - uses look-ups into pre-computed tables for the S-box and `xtime` operations.
+  (or at least the references it then cites): this implies that it focuses on use of an 8-bit data-path, but uses small, pre-computed look-up tables to support the S-box and `xtime` operations.

 - For each target board there are in fact *two* data sets, namely